March West: Legacy

 Early historians of the force stressed the epic nature of the expedition.
-The popular historian Arthur Haydon, for example, scorned the newspaper accounts which blamed the officers and men as "incapable", "inexperienced" and "careless", arguing that the march was "truly one of the most extraordinary on record", of which "all Canadians might well feel proud.
-By 1955, however, the historian Paul Sharp had suggested that the March West almost failed due to "misinformation, inexperience and ignorance" and criticism of the force's performance intensified after 1973.
-Ronald Atkin concludes that the expedition was "epic in its lack of organisation, in the poor way in which it was conducted and its incredibly close brush with disaster", Daniel Francis condemns it as "a fiasco of bad planning", with R. C. Macleod observing that "the difficulties of the Long March...were largely self-inflicted".
+The popular historian Arthur Haydon, for example, scorned the newspaper accounts, which blamed the officers and men as "incapable", "inexperienced" and "careless", arguing that the march was "truly one of the most extraordinary on record", of which "all Canadians might well feel proud.
+By 1955, however, the historian Paul Sharp had suggested that the March West almost failed due to "misinformation, inexperience and ignorance", and criticism of the force's performance intensified after 1973.
+Ronald Atkin concluded that the expedition was "epic in its lack of organisation, in the poor way in which it was conducted and its incredibly close brush with disaster".
+Daniel Francis condemned it as "a fiasco of bad planning", with R. C. Macleod observing that "the difficulties of the Long March...were largely self-inflicted".
 Nonetheless, it rapidly became portrayed by the force as an epic story of bravery, endurance and determination.